Geography

 Impact

 The Curriculum at St Oswald’s will mean that pupils have a real sense of their environment and the wider world.
 They will aquire age related knowledge as well as provide them with the skills to make their own deductions and form their own ideas about the world.
-Through fieldwork, pupils will have the opportunity for a hand’s on approach which allows them to apply skills they have practiced within the classroom.
+Through fieldwork, pupils will have the opportunity for a hand’s on approach which allows them to apply skills they have practised within the classroom.

 At St Oswald’s we want all pupils to achieve their full potential in geography and have a clear understanding of the importance of sustainability for the future of our planet, and the impact they have on the planet, both locally and internationally.